 I don’t recall ever having a client I didn’t like.
 On the contrary, I have genuinely liked and enjoyed most of my clients.
-My favourite clients of course, are those who make progress.
+My favorite clients of course, are those who make progress.

 No matter what your issue, or how the rest of the world sees you, if you make progress, I’m gonna love you.